Neutron stars with Bogoliubov quark-meson coupling model: Introdution

+Motivated by the idea of the string tension, Bogoliubov proposed an independent quark model for the description of the quark dynamics \cite{bogolubov}.
+The phenomenological description of hadronic matter in the spirit of the QMC approach, combined with Bogoliubov's interesting quark model, has been considered in \cite{bohr}, for non-strange matter, and in \cite{panda}, for strange matter.
+We will refer to the model considered in \cite{bohr,panda} as the Bogoliubov-QMC model.
+This model assumes that baryons are composed of quarks bound by a linearly raising potential, as suggested by gauge theories.
+The constituent mass of the $u,\, d$ quarks is generated dynamically.
 In the present study, we consider a generalization of the model proposed in \cite{panda}, where the couplings of the quarks $s$ to vector bosons have not been explicitly considered.
-Instead, in \cite{panda} it is postulated that the couplings of hyperons to the vector mesons are well constrained by the phenomenological hyperon potentials in nuclear matter.
-Here, the consequences of considering the coupling of the quarks $u,\,d,\,s$ to appropriate vector bosons are explicitly investigated.
+Instead, in \cite{panda} it is postulated that the couplings of hyperons to the vector mesons are well constrained by the phenomenological hyperon potentials in nuclear matter, a procedure similar to the one undertaken in \cite{panda12,barik3}.
+In the following, the consequences of considering the coupling of the quarks $u,\,d,\,s$ to appropriate vector bosons starting from a SU(3) symmetry approach are explicitly investigated.
 We discuss under which conditions it is possible to describe two solar mass stars with a non zero strangeness content and determine their chemical content.
+In particular, we conclude that this symmetry has to be broken in order to satisfy the constraints set by the hypernuclei and by neutron stars.

 In section II we briefly present the model, in section III the description of hadronic matter with strangeness is introduced and the $\beta$-equilirium equation of state is built.
 In the section IV, we obtain the structure and properties of neutron stars described by the present models and discuss the results.
 Finally some concluding remarks are drawn in the last section.